-However, beginning in 2014, pre-existing and chronic conditions will have no impact on the price you pay.
-Although your smoking status, age and where you live will determine your premium, your overall health status will not be a factor.
-So, hypothetically, whether you are in impeccable health or are a walking hospital ward, it will not have any bearing on the cost of your medical plan.
+Beginning in 2014, pre-existing and chronic conditions had no impact on the price you pay.
+Although your smoking status, age, and where you live will determine your premium, only the type of plan you choose has a major effect on pricing.
+Thus, whether you have impeccable health, or are a walking hospital ward, it will not have any impact on the cost of your medical plan.
 Financial subsidies (if you qualify) can substantially reduce the cost of coverage and lower copays, deductibles, and out-of-pocket expenses on Silver-Tier plans (cost-sharing).

-Majormedicalhealth.com finds the carriers that offer this type of coverage and makes it easy for you to compare your options.
+We find the carriers that offer this type of coverage and make it easy for you to compare your options.
 Easily, you can apply for private coverage here.
-Simply provide your zip code in the box at the top of this page and soon you’ll be presented with the best choices from reputable companies, including Blue Cross, Aetna, UnitedHealthOne and other regional carriers.
+Simply provide your zip code in the box at the top of this page and soon you’ll be presented with the best choices from reputable companies, including Blue Cross, Aetna, UnitedHealthcare, Humana, Cigna, and other regional carriers.
 However, in many states, major companies (Aetna, Humana, and UnitedHealthcare) no longer offer “On-Exchange” plans although they may return in 2022.

 What Is A Pre-Existing Condition?

-A pre-existing condition is a mental or physical health condition or illness that is present before you apply for a health insurance plan.
+A pre-existing condition is a mental or physical health injury or illness that is present before you apply for a health insurance plan.
 It also may be a condition that someone has received treatment, consultation, or medical advice.
 Also, if symptoms were present, they may be considered a pre-existing condition if treatment should have been performed, but was not.
 If you are not aware of a sickness, then typically, it’s not considered.
 If you were advised of a condition, and refused treatment, it will not be covered under a non-Exchange plan.

-For example, if an applicant takes medications for high blood pressure and high cholesterol, and also is obese, they most likely will be denied coverage.
+If an applicant for a short-term plan takes medications for high blood pressure and high cholesterol, and also is obese, they will be denied coverage.
 Also, typically, most forms of cancer (not necessarily skin cancer), diabetes, pregnancy and heart disease will cause an application to be rejected.
-Also, rheumatoid arthritis, epilepsy and muscular dystrophy will all likely cause a denial in coverage.
-However, if these conditions were once present and now no longer exist, the underwriters will view this favorably.
+Rheumatoid arthritis, epilepsy and muscular dystrophy will all likely cause a denial in coverage.
+However, if these conditions were once present and now no longer exist, the underwriters may view this favorably.

-The PCIP was created to help individuals that have had trouble obtaining health insurance coverage.
-The PCIP plan provides comprehensive medical coverage and does not charge a higher rate because of pre-existing conditions.
-To qualify for coverage, some of the requirements include:
+The PCIP was created to help individuals that had trouble obtaining health insurance coverage.
+The PCIP plan provided comprehensive medical coverage and did not charge a higher rate because of pre-existing conditions.
+To qualify for coverage, some of the requirements were:

-3. You must be a citizen of the United States or living legally here in the US.
+3. Citizen of the United States or living legally here in the US.

-4. You must show a copy of a letter from an insurance company within the last six months denying your application or excluding your medical condition.
+4. Show a copy of a letter from an insurance company within the last six months denying your application or excluding your medical condition.

 What is HIPAA?

 The Health Insurance Portability And Accountability Act (HIPAA) was enacted by Congress in 1996.
 It was designed to provide protection for persons that are purchasing, altering or continuing their health insurance coverage.
 Entities that must follow regulations are insurance companies, HMOs, Medicare, Medicaid, doctors, dentists, hospitals, medical facilities, health care clearinghouses, companies that administer health plans, and companies that destroy or retrieve documents.
 Some of the important articles of the Act include:

-- Guarantee of renewability of your health insurance regardless of individual or family health conditions.
+- Guarantee renewal of your health insurance regardless of individual or family health conditions.